Rampage Killings Fast Facts

 March 22, 2017 - Four people, including a police officer, are killed in shootings at three locations in the Wausau area of northern Wisconsin.
 The suspect, Nengmy Vang, 45, is wounded exchanging fire with police and later dies of his injuries.

 January 6, 2017 - A gunman opens fire in the baggage claim area of the Fort Lauderdale-Hollywood International Airport in Florida.
 Five people are killed and six are injured.
 The suspect, Esteban Santiago, 26, had traveled from Alaska to Florida with a gun packed in his checked bag.
 Santiago is arrested and charged with an act of violence at an international airport resulting in death.
-A conviction could lead to the death penalty.
+Santiago pleads guilty on May 23, 2018, and agrees to a sentence of five life terms plus 120 years.

-July 7-8, 2016 - Five police officers are killed when a sniper fires at them as they keep watch over a peaceful protest in downtown Dallas, Texas.
+July 7-8, 2016 - Five police officers are killed when a sniper fires at them as they keep watch over a peaceful protest in downtown Dallas.
 Seven other officers and two civilians are wounded.
 After a lengthy standoff with police in a parking garage, a police bomb squad robot kills the gunman.
 The attacker is identified as Micah Xavier Johnson, 25, an Army veteran who'd served in Afghanistan.

 June 12, 2016 - Omar Saddiqui Mateen, 29, opens fire inside Pulse, a gay nightclub, in Orlando, killing 49 people and wounding more than 50.
 After a standoff of about three hours, police crash into the building with an armored vehicle and kill Mateen.

-March 8, 2016 - Four people are killed in Kansas City and a fifth is gunned down in Missouri.
+March 8, 2016 - Four people are killed in Kansas City, Kansas, and a fifth is gunned down in Missouri.
 The shooting suspect, Pablo Antonio Serrano-Vitorino, 36, is charged with murder and will be eligible for the death penalty.
 He had been deported to Mexico in 2004 but returned to the United States illegally.
 Although Immigrations and Customs Enforcement received notice that Serrano-Vitorino was back, he was not apprehended on return due to a paperwork error.

 February 20, 2016 - Six people are killed during a shooting rampage at three different sites in Kalamazoo, Michigan.
 The suspect is identified as Jason Brian Dalton, 45, an Uber driver who apparently picked up and dropped off passengers between shootings.
 Dalton is arrested without incident and reportedly tells police that the Uber app on his phone was controlling his mind.
 His attorney is planning to use an insanity defense.

-2015 December 2, 2015 - Married couple Syed Rizwan Farook, 28, and Tashfeen Malik, 29, open fire during a holiday party at Inland Regional Center in San Bernardino, killing 14 people.
+December 2, 2015 - Married couple Syed Rizwan Farook, 28, and Tashfeen Malik, 29, open fire during a holiday party at Inland Regional Center in San Bernardino, California, killing 14 people.
 Farook and Malik are later gunned down by police.

 October 1, 2015 - Christopher Sean Harper-Mercer, 26, shoots and kills nine people at Umpqua Community College in Roseburg, Oregon.
 Six weapons are found at the college, where Harper-Mercer dies after a gun battle with police.